ROTC stands for Reserve Officers' Training Corps.

 ROTC commissions the majority of the U.S. Army's officers.
 Students who commit to military service may receive scholarships, monthly subsistence stipends, and other incentives to help them in college.
 Cadets who earn a commission may serve on active duty or may choose to serve in the National Guard or Army Reserve.

 Absolutely not.
-At ROTC you are an Army cadet.
-The ROTC program and the very name itself, Reserve Officer's Training Corps, train motivated, academically and physically qualified college students into becoming Army officers.
-The training methodology is entirely different then traditional Basic Training.
+At ROTC you are an Army Cadet.
+The ROTC program trains motivated, academically and physically qualified college students into becoming Army officers.
+The training methodology is entirely different then traditional Enlisted Basic Combat Training.

 The standard ROTC training schedule consists of:

 - A monthly eight hour lab held one Saturday each month at Fort Devens, MA

 - A Leader Training Exercise LTX, each semester

 - Two social events, one each semester

 During the monthly labs, cadets will learn and practice skills ranging from basic drill and ceremony to light infantry tactics.
 All of these skills play an important role at the semester's LTX.
 Finally, the social functions are a fun time to bond with peers and instructors in a formal, but relaxed, environment steeped in military history and traditions.

 Fitchburg State is a partner school.
 This means that it falls under the Host School, WPI located in Worcester, MA.
 Other schools that participate in the Army ROTC program are Worcester Polytechnic Institute, Colleges of the Worcester Consortium,UMass-Lowell, and three community colleges that include Mount Wachusett Community College, Quinsigamond Community College and Middlesex Community College.